 * Only political parties represented in parliament are included.
 When a country has legislated quotas in place, only political parties that have voluntary quotas that exceed the percentage/number of the national quota legislation are presented in this table.

-Slovakia does not regulate, neither for the Lower Camera or the Sub-national level, the existance of gender quotas.
-Nonetheless, since 2006, different political parties have stablished voluntary quotas to guarantee women's representation.
+Slovakia does not regulate, neither for the Lower Camera or the Sub-national level, the existence of gender quotas.
+Nonetheless, since 2006.

-- Jalusic, Vlasta and Milica Antic.
-2000.
+- Vlasta, J. & Antic, M. (2000).
 Prospects for Gender Equality Policies in Central and Eastern Europe.
 Vienna: Institute for Human Sciences.

 - Slovakian Parliament website, http://www.nrsr.sk/